briankoser/sfc-listeners-guide/episodes/0162-fables-the-motion-picture-and-other-news.md

 Take That, Science: scientists have discovered mammoth blood, making cloning more possible

-Take That, Science: Buzz Aldrin blasted {% workTitle "After Earth" %} for being scientific inaccurate
+Take That, Science: Buzz Aldrin blasted {% work "After Earth" %} for being scientific inaccurate

 Take That, Science: NASA is trying to implement an emotion control mechanism to prevent astronauts from going crazy on the trip to Mars

 A Grumpy Cat movie is in the works.

-Matt put {% workTitle "Talladega Nights" %} on his wedding registry.
+Matt put {% work "Talladega Nights" %} on his wedding registry.

 <div class="quote">
   {% timeLink podcast_file_url, '38:18' %}